s2e-env is a Python-based tool that automates much of the build and configuration steps that are required to work

 s2e-env can be obtained and built from GitHub using the following commands:

-git clone https://github.com/s2e/s2e-env.git cd s2e-env # Optional: install s2e-env in a virtual env virtualenv venv . venv/bin/activate # By default, s2e-env uses https to clone repositories. # If you want ssh, please edit s2e_env/dat/config.yaml # before running pip install. # If your key is password-protected, use ssh-agent. pip install .
+git clone https://github.com/s2e/s2e-env.git cd s2e-env # Optional: install s2e-env in a virtual env virtualenv venv . venv/bin/activate # By default, s2e-env uses https to clone repositories. # If you want ssh, please edit s2e_env/dat/config.yaml before running pip install. # If your key is password-protected, use ssh-agent. # It is important to add --process-dependency-links as s2e-env has some dependencies that are not on PyPI. pip install --process-dependency-links .

 General instructions for using